 About my stories.
 I do my best to be fair and impartial every day.
 I publish a detailed set of frequently asked questions about my advocacy practice on my site.

-Since I receive funding from multiple sources — reader contributions, corporate underwriters and ads — I’m almost constantly accused of being biased.
+Since the nonprofit consumer advocacy site I founded receives funding from multiple sources — reader contributions, corporate underwriters and ads — I’m almost constantly accused of being biased.
 It’s difficult to respond to such criticism without sounding defensive.
 I think the most appropriate reply is: my work speaks for itself.

 Sure, you can probably find one or two stories where it looks like I’ve gone easy on a sponsor or where I’ve given my readers (the folks underwriting my site) a pass.
 But zoom out, and examine my body of work in its entirety, and it’s pretty clear that I’ve gone out of my way to be even-keeled.
 And if I haven’t?
 Let me know and I’ll do my best to address it.